-In accordance with KSA 21-3105 and in the interest of the public health, the use of all tobacco products, including smokeless tobacco, is prohibited on the Pratt Community College campus-both inside/outside of buildings and all campus properties.
+In accordance with KSA 72-53,107 and in the interest of the public health, the use of all tobacco products, including smokeless tobacco, is prohibited on the Pratt Community College campus-both inside/outside of buildings and all campus properties.
+Using devices and/or products, as well as actions that give the appearance of tobacco use is prohibited.